CP4SBI: Local Conformal Calibration of Credible Sets in Simulation-Based Inference: Experiments

 \section{Experiments}

 We compare our approach to baselines in terms of conditional and marginal statistical validity using ten SBI benchmarks introduced by \citealt{lueckmann2021benchmarking} (details in Table \ref{tab:benchmark_tasks}, in Appendix \ref{appendix:bench_details}).
+These benchmarks are ideal for quantitative comparison because they provide access to samples from the true posterior, which is essential for computing coverage metrics.
+In contrast, in Subsection \ref{sec:real_application}, we illustrate our method's behavior on a genuinely complex SBI problem (a computational neuroscience model) where such ground-truth posteriors are unavailable.
+For this application, our analysis is necessarily qualitative, and we compare the resulting credible set shapes for a specific $\x_{\text{obs}}$.
 All experiments have a nominal level at $1 - \alpha = 0.9$ with an overall simulation budget of $B_{\text{all}} = 10000$.
 From this budget, $80\%$ is allocated for training the posterior estimators, and the remaining $20\%$ is reserved for the calibration set.
 We consider other simulation budgets in Appendix \ref{appendix:additional_res}.
 We focus on constructing HPD regions, defining the conformity score as $s(\theta;\x)=- \widehat{p}(\theta\mid\x)$ or, for sample-based models, as $s(\theta;\x) \propto -\sum_{l = 1}^L K(\theta,\theta_l)$, using Scott's rule to determine kernel bandwidth \citep{scott2015multivariate}, where $\theta_l \sim \widehat{p}(\cdot\mid\x)$.
 Posterior estimation is carried out using conditional normalizing flows (NPE; \citep{greenberg2019automatic, papamakarios2021normalizing}) and a conditional diffusion model (NPSE; \citep{geffner2023compositional}).
 For both estimators, we use the implementations provided in the \texttt{sbi} package \citep{BoeltsDeistler_sbi_2025}, using their standard architectures.